max2ma/shiftNet/README.md

   make TARGETS=sw_emu DEVICES=$PLATFORM all
   ```

+# Quantization

-The Accuracy of this network on 10000 test case of Cifar10 is 84.45% under the 8-bits weights
+The Accuracy of this network on 10000 test image from <a href="https://www.cs.toronto.edu/~kriz/cifar.html" target="_blank"> Cifar 10 </a> is 85.66% under the 8-bits weights
 quantization for weights and biases.
+The accuracy of the original implementation
+is 86.84%.